hhuang91/KaggleChallenge/readme.md

 This is a summary of my attemp at the [Ultrasound Nerve Segmentation](https://www.kaggle.com/competitions/ultrasound-nerve-segmentation/overview)

-The tasks aim to perform bianary segmentation of Brachial Plexus (BP) in ultrasound image.
+The task it to perform bianary segmentation of Brachial Plexus (BP) in ultrasound image.
 An example is shown below

 ![example](./_image/example.png)